 Academic Admission Requirements

-The Recreation, Fish and Wildlife Diploma can be completed on a full-time (2 years) or part-time basis.
+The Recreation, Fish and Wildlife Diploma is completed on a full-time (2 years).
 Each term will include courses that are conducted in classrooms, labs and field settings.
 In addition to meeting entrance requirements for Selkirk College, Forest Technology has the following program requirements (please scroll down if you feel you aren't quite there yet):

 Math: (one of the following)